Deal or no deal, US needs Mexicans | DW | 10.06.2019

 While Mexican workers in the US average $1,870 per month, the average wage in Mexico is $291 per month, or just over $2 an hour, with the minimum wage roughly $4.15 for a full day's work.

-Caterpillar is considering opening a plant in Monterrey, while General Motors is shifting some of their Detroit operations to Mexico and Ford is planning on moving some of its Detroit operations to Mexico.
+Caterpillar is considering opening a plant in Monterrey in northeastern Mexico while General Motors is shifting some of their Detroit operations to Mexico.
+Ford is planning on moving some of its Detroit south of the border.

 Mexico provides lower-priced inputs that feed into supply chains in the US and enable US factories to produce goods at a price that can compete with goods made in China and Europe.